BotInABoxER/codercar-site/docs/setup/bom/materials.md

 Affiliate Link Disclaimer:

-Project Rover is an open-source project.
+CodeRcar is an open-source project.
 As such, I don't make money off directly selling proprietary kits, but rely on affiliate e-commerce links to get a bit of income.
 Though, obviously, there are a lot of places to buy things online, and if you can find a better price for an item somewhere else you may as well buy it there.

 Some open-source projects have donation buttons, while others have links to the maintainers' product wishlists.
-But, if you appreciate the work it took to create Project Rover, consider the affiliate links like a combination of the two, except *you* get the things you need to build your very own Project Rover.
+But, if you appreciate the work it took to create CodeRcar, consider the affiliate links like a combination of the two, except *you* get the things you need to build your very own CodeRcar.
  - Sincerely, [Matthew Piercey](https://facebook.com/mtpiercey), owner of Bot-In-a-Box Educational Robotics